filecoin-project/filecoin-docs/docs/get-started/store-and-retrieve/paid-retrieval.md

 Now that you have FIL in your Lotus address for the retrieval, you just need to grab the information from the storage deal you originally made.
 You need two pieces of information to retrieve data from a miner:

-- The _Data CID_, sometimes called the _label_.
+- The _Piece CID_, sometimes called the _label_.
 This is the content identifier for all the data stored in a single deal.
 - The _Provider ID_ with whom you made to original deal to store the data.
-This is sometimes called the _Miner ID_.
+This is sometimes called the _Storage Provider ID_ or _Miner ID_.

 If you are still connected to the same Lotus node that originally made the deal, this process is very simple.
 Lotus nodes keep a log of all the deals it has made.